Breakfast is an important meal...

-The trick (if you SKIP breakfast, naughty) is to start very small, like 1/2 banana or a plum, or a few nuts/seeds for breakfast, and after about a week of this your body tunes into breakfast again, you've reset the rabbit ears on the signal for food in the morning, and soon you'll be able to eat nice hearty breakfasts like a real champ!
-(Take our quiz and see where you stand!)
-Yeah, cool eh?
+The trick (if you are used to skipping breakfast) is to start very small, like 1/2 banana or a plum, or a few nuts/seeds for breakfast, and after about a week of this your body tunes into breakfast again, you've reset the rabbit ears on the signal for food in the morning, and soon you'll be able to eat nice hearty breakfasts like a real rock star!

 It is super easy (I like simple) and it gives you an extra immune boost with the shiitake mushrooms and the coconut oil.
 If you can't find shiitake mushrooms in your area, any (safe, edible) mushroom will do.
 Shiitake is one of the kings' nutritionally when it comes to mushrooms, and I like powerful whole foods.